GSA/CFO.gov/_cards/2021-11-26-0511-Personal-Innovative-Thinking-Mid.md

 competency_group: Personal
 competency_description: Uses imagination to develop new insights into situations and applies new solutions to problems; designs new methods where established methods and procedures are not suitable or are unavailable.
 level: "10-13"
 behavior_illustrations: "Develops a new method for disseminating information to staff ?
-Recommends changes to the delivery of a product or service that increases efficiency or effectiveness for office operations and services
+Recommends changes to the delivery of a product or service that increases efficiency or effectiveness for office operations and services "
-"
 proficiency_level_definition: Applies the competency in difficult situations ?
 Requires occasional guidance ?
 Demonstrates understanding of concepts and processes
 relevant_courses:
-- <a href="https://www.LearnAtGSUSA.com/AUDT8012" aria-label="Creative and Critical Thinking for Auditors (AUDT8012), GSU - https://www.LearnAtGSUSA.com/AUDT8012">Creative and Critical Thinking for Auditors (AUDT8012), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT8012" aria-label="Creative and Critical Thinking for Auditors (AUDT8012) - https://www.LearnAtGSUSA.com/AUDT8012">Creative and Critical Thinking for Auditors (AUDT8012)</a>, GSU
-- <a href="https://www.LearnAtGSUSA.com/MGMT8102" aria-label="Decision Making and Problem Solving (MGMT8102), GSU - https://www.LearnAtGSUSA.com/MGMT8102">Decision Making and Problem Solving (MGMT8102), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/MGMT8102" aria-label="Decision Making and Problem Solving (MGMT8102) - https://www.LearnAtGSUSA.com/MGMT8102">Decision Making and Problem Solving (MGMT8102)</a>, GSU
 filters: Personal-Innovative-Thinking GS-10-13 series-0511
 ---